pixl8/Preside-Documentation/docs/02.devguides/02.dataobjects/page.md

 }
 ```

-The core system provides you with four named generators:
+The core system provides you with these named generators:

 * `UUID` - uses `CreateUUId()` to generate a UUID for your field.
 This is used by default for the primary key in preside objects.
 * `timestamp` - uses `Now()` to auto generate a timestamp for your field
 * `hash` - used in conjunction with a `generateFrom` attribute that should be a list of other properties which to concatenate and generate an MD5 hash from
+* `nextint` - **introduced in 10.12.0**, gives the next incremental integer value for the field
 * `slug` - takes an optional `generateFrom` attribute that defines which field (if present in the submitted data) should be used to generate the slug; by default it will use the object's label field.
 A unique slug will be generated, so may be suffixed with `-1`, `-2`, etc.

 ### Formula fields